igabriel85/modaclouds-loadbalancer-controller/README.md

 It is important to note that it is only an early prototype.
 No guarantees are given for its use.
 Furthermore it may be subject to significant changes from version to version.

+## Change Log

+* The generated haproxy config, pid files as well as the sqlite database is created in the folder denoted by $TMPDIR env varibale

 ## Install

 These instructions were tested on Mac OS X Mavericks, openSuse 13.1 and Ubuntu 14.04.
 The main development machine was running Mac OS.